dhellmann/pymotw/PyMOTW/difflib/index.rst

 Differ Example
 ==============

 Reproducing output similar to the diff command line tool is simple with the Differ class:

 .. include:: difflib_differ.py
     :literal:
     :start-after: #end_pymotw_header

 The output includes the original input values from both lists, including common values, and markup data to indicate what changes were made.
-Lines may be prefixed with - to indicate that they were in the first sequence, but not the second.
-Lines prefixed with + were in the second sequence, but not the first.
-If a line has an incremental change between versions, an extra line prefixed with ? is used to try to indicate where the change occurred within the line.
-If a line has not changed, it is printed with an extra blank space on the left column to let it line up with the other lines which may have other markup.
+Lines may be prefixed with ``-`` to indicate that they were in the first sequence, but not the second.
+Lines prefixed with ``+`` were in the second sequence, but not the first.
+If a line has an incremental change between versions, an extra line prefixed with ``?`` is used to indicate where the change occurred within the line.
+If a line has not changed, it is printed with an extra blank space on the left column to make it line up with the other lines which may have other markup.

 The beginning of both text segments is the same.